mpavone/vCloudPy/docs/QuickstartGuide.md

 vCloudClient.connect(org, username, password, endpoint)
 ```

 Now, you are connected to vCloud than you can start using all the method exposed by vCloudClient.
-Fist of all, let's retrieve organizations's info:
+Fist of all, let's retrieve the organization info:

 ```
 org =vCloudClient.get_org()
 ```

-org is a dictionary containing the organization's info.
+org is a dictionary containing the organization info.
-With the following command you can retrieve the organization's properties.
+With the following command you can retrieve the organization properties.

 ```
 org.keys()